 Know your rights and responsibilities as a tenant.

-Important: The Residential Tenancies Act does NOT apply if you share a bathroom with the landlord (owner) or a member of his/her immediate family.
+Important: The Residential Tenancies Act does NOT apply if you share a bathroom and/or kitchen with the landlord (owner) or a member of his/her immediate family.

 Rights and Responsibilities of the Landlord